IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

 - Mining of historical data

-Prescriptive Capabilities — Stage IV
+Prescriptive Capabilities — Stage Four

-The term “predictive analytics” once served to illustrate the horizon of machine learning, but organizations quickly learned that making predictions did not always provide the information needed to react to the possible future.
+The term “predictive analytics” once served to illustrate the horizon of machine learning, but organizations quickly learned that making predictions did not always provide the needed information to react to the possible future.
 To achieve that, machine learning is needed to process potential outcomes and recommend one that provides the optimal mixture of opportunities with minimal risks.

 In other words, prescriptive analytics uses predictions based on past data to uncover future opportunities.
 They generate recommendations for the optimal path to move forward with minimal risk and maximum chances of net positive outcome.
 On a day-to-day basis, prescriptive capabilities can serve to make IT workflows more efficient while reducing costs.